Tender Juicy Smoked Brisket Recipe

 Juliea Huffaker is the creator of Farmhouse Harvest, and dedicated to teaching from-scratch cooking, sourdough baking, gardening, and food preservation.
 With over 25 years of hands-on experience she has preserved hundreds of jars of produce, mastered the art of meats and sourdough baking, and nurtured a thriving organic garden.
 Her recipes and articles have been featured across the web.
 And she’s passionate about inspiring others to embrace a simpler, self-sufficient life style.

-4.20 from 5 votes (4 ratings without comment)
+4.86 from 7 votes (4 ratings without comment)

-Leave the first comment
+Leave your comment

 Recipe Rating